Originally published in 2019. Updated for accuracy and freshness in 2025.

 Weeds and Tall Grasses

+Tip: Slugs are attracted to yeast.
+Malt beers may work better, or use a homemade yeast-sugar-water mix.
 Which kind of beer should you use?
-It seems that the slugs are attracted to the yeast in the beer, so malt beers may work better than others, you’ll have to experiment.
+Slugs are attracted to the yeast in the beer, so malt beers may work better than others.
+You’ll have to experiment.
 A mixture of sugar, yeast, and water would also be effective.

-In the morning you will find some slugs trapped in the container.
+In the morning, dispose of the slugs trapped in the container.
 Dispose of the pests as you best see fit.
 Feed them to your chickens or throw them in the trash.
-Do this every night for one week and you will find your slug population reduced.
+Do this every night for one week, and your slug population will be reduced.

 Bring Birds to your garden.